vicrucann/vimcheat/README.md

 ###### Saving/quitting
 `:w`, `:wq` - write/write-and-close
+`:w filename` - save as filename and keep working on original
 `:x` - write buffer if there was a modification
 `:qa!` - quit everything, ignore changes everywhere
 `:wqa` - the opposite